-\emph{Size of effect annotations:} For a finite $\iota$, denote with $\sizei{\iota}$ the \textit{size} of $\iota$: the number of internal nodes when $\i$ is considered as a tree.
-We then define $\sizei{(\o,\i)}$ as $\sizei{\iota}$.
-In fact, only the size of $\iota$s counts below, and the $\o$-annotations could be omitted altogether.
-We write $\sizei{P}$ for the sum of the sizes $\sizei{\iota}$ over all individual computations in the $\tmkw{run}$-leaves of a process $P$.
+\emph{Size of effect annotations:} For a finite $\i$, denote with $\sizei{\i}$ the \textit{size} of $\i$: the number of internal nodes when $\i$ is considered as a tree.
+We then define $\sizei{(\o,\i)}$ as $\sizei{\i}$.
+In fact, only the size of $\i$ counts below, and the $\o$-annotations could be omitted altogether.
+We write $\sizei{P}$ for the sum of the sizes $\sizei{\i}$ over all individual computations in the $\tmkw{run}$-leaves of a process $P$.

-\begin{proposition} If $\tm{op}\not\in\iota$, then $\sizei{\opincomp{op}{(\o,\i)}} = \sizei{\iota}$, and if $\tm{op}\in\iota$, then $\sizei{\opincomp{op}{(\o,\i)}} < \sizei{\iota}$. \end{proposition}
+\begin{proposition} If $\op\not\in\i$, then $\sizei{\opincomp{op}{(\o,\i)}} = \sizei{\i}$, and if $\op\in\i$, then $\sizei{\opincomp{op}{(\o,\i)}} < \sizei{\i}$. \end{proposition}

-\emph{Maximum number of outgoing signals:} By \cref{thm:sn-seq:sn}, every computation is strongly normalising.
-Since a \lambdaAEff-computation has only finitely many one-step reducts, then every computation has finitely many normal forms (see~\cite{Ahman:LMCS} for \lambdaAEff's normal forms).
-We write $max\tmout(M)$ for the maximum number of top-level signals in a normal form of $M$, i.e., $max\tmout(M)$ is the maximum number of signals $M$ can emit while it reduces.
-We write $max\tmout(P)$ for the sum of $max\tmout(M)$ over all individual computations $M$ in the $\tmkw{run}$-leaves of a process $P$.
+\emph{Maximum number of outgoing signals:} By \cref{thm:sn-seq:sn}, every \lambdaAEff-computation is strongly normalising.
+Since a \lambdaAEff-computation has only finitely many one-step reducts, it has finitely many normal forms.
+We note that when construed as a tree, a normal form of a \lambdaAEff-computation has a shape in which all outgoing signals are towards the root, yet-to-be-triggered interrupt handlers are in the intermediate nodes, and the leaves contain $\tmkw{return}$s and blocked $\tmkw{await}$s (see~\cite{Ahman:LMCS} for more details).
+Below we write $\mathit{max}\tmout(M)$ for the maximum number of top-level signals in a normal form of $M$, i.e., $\mathit{max}\tmout(M)$ is the maximum number of signals $M$ can emit while it reduces.
+Further, we write $\mathit{max}\tmout(P)$ for the sum of $\mathit{max}\tmout(M)$ over all individual computations $M$ in the $\tmkw{run}$-leaves of a process $P$.